Indigenous Peoples of Canada

 First Nations ethnologies, community profiles, local histories, maps, newspapers and many other types of information on the development, people, land and culture of the area north of Quesnel, west of Haida Gwaii and east to the Alberta border.

 The official site of the Squamish (Sḵwx̱wú7mesh) Nation, with access to current news and events as well as cultural and historical information.

 The Truth and Reconciliation Commission of Canada is mandated to learn about and inform Canadians about the truth of what happened in Canadian residential schools.
 The site provides information about the Commission; related events and projects; a place to provide survivor statements online; and full access to the recently published TRC Report.

-The official site of the Tseil-Waututh Nation (formerly known as the Burrand Band), with information about their governmance, businesses, lands, and community projects and events.
+The official site of the Tseil-Waututh Nation (formerly known as the Burrand Band), with information about their history, governance, businesses, lands, and community projects and events.

-The Aboriginal Heritage Portal of LAC provides a window to vast collections of resources created by or about Aboriginal peoples in Canada, and reflects the significant contributions of Aboriginal peoples to this country’s political, social, economic and cultural development.
-The site features numerous e-collections, databases, virtual exhibitions, Aboriginal genealogy, and tools to help locate materials.
+The Indigenous Heritage Portal of LAC provides a window to vast collections of resources created by or about Indigenous peoples in Canada, and reflects their significant contributions to this country’s political, social, economic and cultural development.
+The site features numerous e-collections, databases, virtual exhibitions, Indigenous genealogy, and tools to help locate materials.

 A collection highlighting over 200 films made by Indigenous directors, made freely available as part of the NFB’s 3-year action plan to redefine its relationship with Indigenous Peoples based on the recommendations of the Truth and Reconciliation Commission of Canada and Indigenous film creators.
 Read more here: http://onf-nfb.gc.ca/en/about-the-nfb/indigenous-action-plan2/